cachethq/badger/README.md

 A badge generator for Laravel 5 and 6.

 ## Installation

-This version requires [PHP](https://php.net) 7.1 - 7.3, and supports Laravel 5.5 and above.
+This version requires [PHP](https://php.net) 8.0 and 8.1, and supports Laravel 8.0 and above.

 To get the latest version, simply require the project using [Composer](https://getcomposer.org):